 Noise excitation.
 When the interrupted noise method is applied you have to use the signal from the optional internal noise generator.
-(Option 10 - available on the multi function socket on the left hand side of the instrument.)
+(Option 10 - available on the multi function socket on the left hand side of the instrument) or an external noise signal.
 Feed the signal to a suitable power amplifier and loudspeaker.
-The power amplifier Nor280 and the dodecahedron loudspeakers Nor250 and Nor270 may be applied.
+The power amplifier Nor280 and the dodecahedron loudspeakers Nor275 and Nor276 may be applied.
 By using noise signals through a loudspeaker it may be easier to obtain a sufficiently loud sound level and to excite all the different reverberation modes of the room.

 Swept Sine excitation.
-The swept sine method also make use of the internal noise generator, power amplifier and generator.
+The swept sine method also makes use of the internal noise generator, power amplifier and generator.
 The sine sweep signal covers the frequency range from 42.2 Hz to 23.7 kHz.
 The sweep is logarithmic and it is performed in 1.5 seconds.
 Data acquisition takes 2.73 seconds.
 The signal sampling rate is 48 kHz.